 - Make it easy to achieve that call to action.
 If you’re asking users to fill out a form, for example, place that form right on the homepage itself.
 Don’t expect people to click through a series of subpages to do what it is you’re asking of them.

 - Use smaller blocks of text.
 Massive paragraphs that stretch down an entire computer screen are a complete turnoff for readers, and will almost surely drive them away from your site.
 Whenever possible, break text down into smaller paragraphs, with clear headers and bulleted lists where appropriate.
 These “snackable” blocks of text are easier for readers to digest, and will make them more likely to keep on browsing.

 #4: It builds trust and addresses common concerns.

 A great website homepage has enough high-value, specifically-relevant content to position you as a knowledgeable leader in your field.
 In this case, less is almost always more; it’s not about how much copy you have on your page.
 It’s about the quality of that copy.

 Often, the barriers preventing would-be customers from taking action on your site tend to be consistent.
 If you know what these barriers are, consider creating an FAQ page to dispel these objections; you can seamlessly link to that page toward the end of your homepage.
-That way, someone who isn’t quite ready to take the action you clearly spelt out for them in step 3 still has a reason to remain on your site.
+That way, someone who isn’t quite ready to take the action you clearly spelled out for them in step 3 still has a reason to remain on your site.